 I wasn’t intending to bake yesterday, but I had some sour milk that I wanted to use.
 Of course, this gives me the perfect excuse to bake chocolate cake.
-My Fudge-Banana Cake recipe makes a large, moist sheet cake with a different twist of banana that gently alters the flavor without overpowering it.
+My chocolate banana cake recipe makes a large, moist sheet cake with a different twist of banana that gently alters the flavor without overpowering it.

-Furthermore, my Fudge-Banana Cake recipe is very easy to make.
+Furthermore, my chocolate banana cake recipe is very easy to make.
 I use oil instead of wasting too much time creaming the butter or shortening with the sugar.
 Some recipes don’t turn out substituting oil for the butter or shortening when baking, but this one passes with flying colors.

 Cake trouble like getting sour spots happens because the baking soda doesn’t mix well.
 In order to avoid this, I always sift the baking soda with the flour or mix it with the sour milk first.
 This will save your cake from this problem.